alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 * when you open the Terminal you are in your HOME DIRECTORY
 * usually you don't want to store files directly in here

+# Making a directory

+* `mkdir` ("make dir") creates a new SUBDIRECTORY inside the current directory

+# Changing directories

+* `cd` ("change dir") moves you into a different directory
+* For example, `cd code` would move you into a directory named `code`
+* If you ever get lost, type `cd` all on its own and press the return key.
+It will send you back to your home directory.

 # Basic Command Line Glossary

 * `pwd` ("print working dir") -- shows the name of the current directory
 * `ls` ("list") -- shows the contents of the current directory
 * `mkdir` ("make dir") -- creates a new SUBDIRECTORY inside the current directory
 * `touch whatever.txt` -- creates an empty file named `whatever.txt` inside the current directory
+* `cd` ("change dir") -- move into a different directory

 # LAB: make a subdirectory and then enter it